AI for utilities: use cases and examples

 Data analytics tools such as Power BI is used by utilities to predict and plan for future customer demand.
 Microsoft says its product can “transform reactive decisions to predictive and preventive strategies with enhanced critical equipment and resource management in energy production and distribution channels.”

-Microsoft has also developed a means of helping power companies enhance their predictive analytics through Power BI.
+Microsoft has also developed a means of helping utility companies enhance their predictive analytics through Power BI.
 A suite of business analytics tools that the company says can “improve and transform the way sustainable energy is managed and generate value across energy production, supply, distribution, and consumption by implementing data-driven insights.”

 Another side of consumption predictions is defining the load that will fall onto grids or pipes.